 This is brief information and questions answered on Climbing Island peak and not designed to be comprehensive in any way.
-If you decide to join one of our climbs we send you a 45 page full brief on the climb.
-I have climbed Island peak 9 times to date and happy to go through training plans, give full detailed kit list and explain how our Island peak climbs run.
+If you decide to join one of our climbs we send you a 40 page full brief on the climb.
+Read some REVIEWS from our trips.
+I have climbed Island peak 16 times to date and happy to go through training plans, give full detailed kit list and explain how our Island peak climbs run.
 CLICK HEREfor our packing video.
 Ultimately climbing at altitude is a dangerous sport and claims many casualties each year.
 One of the guiding principals of mountaineering is that an individual climber takes responsible for his or her own safety.
 If you cannot accept this then this information and probably climbing in general is unlikely to suit you.Read what one of our climbers had to say about their Island peak climb.

-Q: Where is Island Peak?
+Where is Island peak

 Island peak is situated in the Everest region of Nepalright on the Nepalese, Tibetan border.
 Island peak is an extension of Lhotse and Everest.
 The ridge line drops of Lhotse and right onto the summit of Island peak.
 The Imja valley is home to amazing glaciers running down from 8,000m high in the unique mountain valley.
 We have 3 Island peak climbing itineraries, the most popular includes an Everest base camp trek.